Owl hoots three times in the far woods,

 fingers of sunlight

 in dreams and ceremonies,

 drowning out the forever

 Salute the birth of everything holy.

-Yule (the winter solstice) arrives this weekend, and those of us who dwell in the northern hemisphere will be turning toward the light again.
-This lovely poem was written by Dolores Stewart Riccio and published in her exquisite Doors to the Universe.
+The winter solstice is only a few days away, so here is the beautiful poem written for the Winter Solstice by Dolores Stewart Riccio and published in her exquisite Doors to the Universe.
 It is posted here with the kind permission of the poet.